 Once you have earned the degree Master of Education you can apply for the Referendariat (18 months of teacher traineeship) in Baden-Württemberg (and under certain conditions in other federal states, too).
 At the end of the Referendariat you will take the 'Staatsexamen' (state examination).
 Having passed this state examination, you may apply to work at a public school in Baden-Württemberg (and, in certain circumstances, in other federal states).

 You will find further career perspectives in the interview series #dreamjob - Starting a career.
-Here, alumni of the University of Konstanz report on their personal career entry.
+Alumni of the University of Konstanz report on their very personal career entry.